aochagavia/tic-tac-toe-lean/README.md

 Proofs:

-- Players alternate after each move
+- Players alternate after each move (`playersAlternateAfterMove`)
-- A cell gets marked after each move
+- A cell gets marked after each move (`cellMarkedAfterMove`)
-- The empty game is well-formed, as well as any well-formed game that has passed through the `makeMove` function
+- The initial game state is well-formed (`initialGameStateIsWellFormed`)
+- Any well-formed game that has passed through the `makeMove` function is also well-formed (`makeMovePreservesWellFormedness`)

-Next:

-- A well-formed game has a sound distribution of cells (e.g. you can't have two `X` marks and zero `O` marks)

 Later:

 - Implement "trivial" AI, that marks the first empty cell it sees.
 Prove that it can lose.
-Should be easy to prove by contradiction (i.e. assume the player never loses, then provide a counterexample).
 - Implement "simple" AI, that marks the first empty cell it sees, unless there is immediate danger that should be averted.
 Prove that it can lose.
-Should be easy to prove by contradiction (i.e. assume the player never loses, then provide a counterexample).
 - Implement unbeatable AI, that looks two steps ahead and never loses.
 Prove that it can't lose.